davidan1981/rails-identity/README.md

         "uuid": "b6fadba4-fad2-11e5-8fc3-6c4008a6fa2a"
     }

 Notice this is essentially a login process for single-page apps.
+The client app should store the value of `token` in either `localStore` or `cookie`.
+(To allow cross-domain, you may want to use `cookie`.)

 ### Delete Session